PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 author: Tommy
 ---

-Linux is [not](https://madaidans-insecurities.github.io/linux.html) a security operating system.
+Linux is [not](https://madaidans-insecurities.github.io/linux.html) a secure operating system.
 However, there are step you can take harden it, reduce its attack surface and improve its privacy.

+**Disclaimers**:

-**Notes**: This guide is largely based on [Madaidan's Linux hardening guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html); however, it does take into account the usability, ease of maintenance of each recommendation.
+This guide is largely based on [Madaidan's Linux hardening guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html); however, it does take into account usability and ease of maintenance of each recommendation.
 The goal is to produce a guide that intermediate to advanced Linux users can reasonably follow to set up and maintain the security configurations.
 It will also **not** try to be distribution agnostic, and there will be many distribution specific recommendations.

+Some of the sections will include mentions of unofficial builds of packages like `linux-hardened`, `lkrg-akmod`, `hardend-malloc`, and so on.
+These are not endorsements.
+They are merely there to show you that you have an option to easily obtain and update these packages.
+Using unofficial builds of packages means adding more parties to trust, and you have to evaluate whether it is worth doing so for the potential privacy or security benefits or not.

 ![Fedora Tux](/images/fedora-tux.png)